 While in the customer’s residence, provide a short (5 to 10 questions) survey for the customer to complete right on the spot.
 The experience is fresh in the customer’s mind which oftentimes leads to a more accurate rating.

 Offer the survey right before removing equipment, tools, or whatever is required for service completion.
 The customer can complete the survey while you’re loading the truck.
 Create the survey with what’s important to the customer in mind: Timeliness, Effective Communication, Level of Service Provided, and Service Provider Appearance (clean uniform, shoe covers, company ID, etc.)

 among other possible categories.
 Customers love to give feedback – let them give their opinion regarding your service.
 It helps service providers stay on their toes and helps them to determine what’s really important to customers.

 In-home service is a big deal in today’s world.
-Make sure you’re creating great in-home customer experiences by Communicating, making sure service providers create the right impression Before Ringing the Doorbell, providing a great Service Experience and allowing the customer Rate Your Services.
+Make sure you’re creating great in-home customer experiences by Communicating, making sure service providers create the right impression Before Ringing the Doorbell, providing a great Service Experience, and allowing the customer to Rate Your Services.